da-luce/canvas-todoist-sync/README.md

 # Notes, Recommendations, and Warnings
 - Add a label such as `Auto` to all automatically created tasks.
 This makes it easy to filter and delete autocreated tasks
+- Add a key "name" (or likewise) to each link as shown above.
+This makes it far easier to keep track of what IDs are associated to courses
 - Optional helper functions `printCanvasID()` and `printTodoistID()` are included for easy determination of course/project/section IDs.
 - Autocreated tasks will have an ID of the corresponding post in Canvas in their description. **Do not delete this!
 This is how the script checks for duplicate/exisiting tasks**
 - Be careful with section IDs.
 Todoist will place the task in the specified section regardless of the section's project